SR22 Insurance California

 SR22 Regular Restricted License

-If you are a second-time offender, you will have to pay the same fees associated with being a first-time offender, enroll in a DUI school, have an IID installed, and file an SR22.
+If you are a second-time offender, you will have to pay the same fees associated with being a first-time offender, enroll in a DUI school, have an IID installed, and file an SR 22 in California.

 Obtaining an IID restricted license allows you to drive during the period of your license suspension to and from any location as long as you have an IID installed.
-You need to file an SR22 before the California DMV grants you this driving privilege.
+You need to file an SR 22 in California before the California DMV grants you this driving